biodiversitydata-se/taxon-build-test/README.md

 1. Could not get taxonomy builder to deal with scientificNames that start with '?', so have excluded those from GBIF-bb.
 2. Inspect taxonomy_report.se
 3. Fine-tune SBDI-specific config
-4. Nomencaltural code 'BC' now added to all GBIF bb rows, which will not work for full GBIF bb merge.
+4. Nomenclatural code 'BC' now added to all GBIF bb rows, which will not work for full GBIF bb merge.